Mark841/Portfolio-Work/C++/README.txt

 contains lots of classes and functions that can be used to help create games (SDL2).
 I followed tutorials on how to use this library, create 2D pixel art and animations and also a tutorial on how to create a tilemap that can be used by the game to create the map.

-This project is still a work in progress, it is just moving slower now as I have started a new semester at university
+This project is still a work in progress, it is just moving slower now as I have started a new semester at university.

+When I finish this project I intend to develop a new game but in a different genre, this will try and prevent having many similarities between the code.
+This will allow me to adapt my knowledge and the skills I have learnt from the tutorials to become more competent with C++ and also deepen my knowledge and understanding of how to create a game.